 Your Roof is Too Old

 Even your roof can impact the temperature of your home.
-Older roofing systems not only become less energy efficient over time, their materials are also less energy efficient by design.
+Older roofing systems not only become less energy efficient over time, but their materials are also less energy efficient by design.
 Newer roofing shingles and other materials were designed with energy efficiency in mind, so replacing your old roof could have a significant impact on the temperature on the second floor.